Eric-Wallace/trickme-interface/README.md

 ## QANTA

 QANTA is used for answering questions and generating the evidence that is highlighted in the interface.
-The current version of the interface uses the RNN guesser, though an elastic search version is available.
+The current version of the interface uses the RNN guesser, though an elastic search version is available on a github branch.

 QANTA hosts two REST endpoints that the main interface uses. ```get_highlights``` and ```answer_question```.
 To get QANTA up and running, see that [repository](https://github.com/Pinafore/qb).
 The code to run the correct QANTA services is part of the web app API code.
 We also have docker containers available (see instructions to run the interface above).